What does Resurgam mean?

 The Sigmund F. Schirmer Scottish Rite Club is organized under the aegis of Yankton Oriental Consistory #1, A.A.S.R., located in Yankton, South Dakota.
 Membership is drawn from Scottish Rite Masons in Mitchell and surrounding communities.
 The Club holds an annual Ceremony of Remembrance in late March to mid-April and celebrates the Feast of Tishri in September, both annually, and otherwise meets sporadically throughout the year.
 Members of the Club are well known for their thespian tendencies and ritualistic abilities – presenting the 6th, 7th, and 8th degrees of the Scottish Rite and The Traitor, a Masonic play relating the Freemasonry, power, and human failings of our nation’s Founding Fathers.
 We’ve also taken up a musical version of the 22nd degree, The Prince of Libanus.
 That one requires a few soloists and a host of choristers.
 Feeling in good voice?
 Join the SFSSRC ritulists and learn the craft!

-The 2022 Ceremony of Remembrance & Renewal will be held Tuesday, April 19, 2022, at 6:30 p.m. in the Mitchell Masonic Temple Dining Room.
+The 2023 Ceremony of Remembrance & Renewal was held Tuesday, March 28, 2023, at 6:30 p.m. in the Mitchell Masonic Hall Dining Room.
+2024 will soon be scheduled.
 All Knights of the Rose Croix are expected to attend.
 Bring your ladies and guests – all are welcome and cordially invited.
 Usually dinner is $12 to $15 per plate.
-More details will be forthcoming!

 Order of the Eastern Star

-Starlight Chapter #41, Order of the Eastern Star, meets at 7:30 p.m. on the first Thursday of each month at the Mitchell Masonic Temple.
+Starlight Chapter #41, Order of the Eastern Star, meets at 7:30 p.m. on the first Thursday of each month at the Mitchell Masonic Hall.

 Corn Palace Shrine Club

 The Corn Palace Shrine Club is a part of El Riad Shrine, Sioux Falls, South Dakota.
 Our membership is drawn from a wide geographic area around Mitchell and is dedicated to the support of Shriners Hospitals for Children.
 Each year we sponsor the Corn Palace Shrine Circus at the World’s Only Corn Palace.
 In early October each year we produce the Corn Palace Shrine Club Sportsman’s Classic, a dinner, raffle, and drawing for high quality sporting arms and outdoor gear and supplies.
 All Shriners are invited to join the CPSC at its regular stated meeting on the last Thursday of each month.
-We meet at the Mitchell Masonic Temple and other locations, announced in advance, around the area.
-Oasis is at 6 p.m. and the dinner/meeting is at 6:30 p.m.
-Look for the Corn Palace Shrine Club pages on and Hillbillies on Facebook.
+We meet at the Mitchell Masonic Hall and other locations, announced in advance, around the area.
+Oasis, meeting, and dinner are at 6:30 p.m.
+Look for the Corn Palace Shrine Club on El Riad Shrine event and calendar pages.

 El Riad Shrine Hillbilly Clan #161

-The Shrine Hillbilly Clan #161 and its Outhouse #1 are part of El Riad Shrine and began with the Corn Palace Shrine Club upwards of twenty years ago.
+The Shrine Hillbilly Clan #161 and its Outhouse #1 are part of El Riad Shrine and began with the Corn Palace Shrine Club over twenty years ago.
 The Hillbillies are a parade unit of the Shrine and appear in various communities all around eastern South Dakota and western Minnesota throughout the summer.
 The Hillbillies have graced a number of Imperial Shrine sessions and numerous Midwest Shrine Association Summer Sessions.
 We’re officially affiliated with the Shrine Imperial Hillbilly Clan and specifically support Shriners Hospitals for Children and the transportation costs to get kids to Shrine Hospitals.
 You won’t miss the Hillbillies in any parade.
-They’re outfitted with the best water guns you can mount on a 1929 Ford Model A flatbed truck, an early ’50s Hudson Pacemaker, and a classic early ’70s Oldmobile.
+Keep an eye out for an early ’50s Hudson Pacemaker and a classic early ’70s Oldmobile.

 El Riad Shrine Mitchell Clown Funhouse